romain-drai/portfolio/README.md

-# MyPortfolio
+# My Portfolio

-This repository contains projects I did in graduate school
+Some cool projects I did in graduate school